Taking Care of Mommy and the Kiddos View More

 Here is just an example of one of the nonprofit organization’s actions.
 His Open Society Foundations traveled to Indonesia in order to help women who use drugs.
 Indonesia is rife with poverty, and poverty often leads to drug use and depression.
 Women are also a suppressed population within the Indonesian borders.
 Indonesia is heavily Muslim and many of its islands enforce sharia law.

-One of the most harrowing things that women in Indonesia who use drugs must navigate is Indonesia’s punitive drug laws.
-Anybody caught using drugs or dealing drugs is often issued the death penalty.
 The Open Society Foundations work with the Indonesian government in order to ease these draconian laws while advocating for the women who use drugs.
 In the end, the nonprofit organization sees drug use as a disease and as a symptom of a society that suppresses women.

 Somehow, though, on the other side of the world, conservative pundits in the United States attack George Soros.
 They claim the man is funding protests against the current authoritarian administration of Donald Trump.
 It is true that George Soros uses his billions of dollars to fund nonprofit organizations around the world, but he is not pulling the strings.
 He simply gives groups that he agrees with on social, economic and governmental terms the means to carry out their advocacy.
 He does it in Indonesia for women who use drugs, and he does it in the United States for groups who advocate for equal rights.

 It seems that anybody bashing George Soros is more interested in seeing their conservative politicians win elections than the betterment of man.
 We would all be better off if we exulted George Soros rather than put him down because he is actually a billionaire that we can all look up to.